top of page

 This means that many people are not emotionally distressed — they are neurologically overstimulated.

-What overstimulation really is
+What overstimulation really is?

 Overstimulation occurs when the nervous system remains in a state of activation for extended periods.